 Be sure to plan your destination if this is your first time aboard the CAT.
 Like private vehicles, riders can expect traffic to be congested and commute times to be longer during peak hours.
 Riders should expect limited sitting and potential delays with scheduled stops due to on- and off-boarding.

 There are 132 preschools, 66 elementary schools, 41 middle schools, and 30 high schools in Naples, Florida.
 Collier County School District is proud to provide 48,000 students with the skills to continue learning among the Collier County Public Schools, charter schools, and private schools.

-Naples' education systems offer a choice between traditional public schools and academy charter school learning programs.
+The schools in Naples offer students a choice between traditional public schools and academy charter school learning programs.
 Traditional public schools provide primary (elementary) and secondary (high school) education.
-Academy schools typically focus on education in a particular field like social studies and science.
+Academy schools typically focus on education in a particular field, like social studies and science.

 Come Home to the Beaches of Naples

-Sitting on the shores of the Gulf of Mexico, Naples offers a place to call home rich in natural wonders from its amazing beaches, wetlands, wildlife, sprawling golf courses, culinary dining, waterfront bars and cafés, vibrant nightlife, and seasonal entertainment.
-Those looking to move to this community may find that the cost of living is well worth the lifestyle.
-Whether the perfect home is on Naples' waterfront or in one of Naples' gated communities, the ocean breeze is never far away.
+Sitting on the shores of the Gulf of Mexico, Naples offers a place to call home, rich in natural wonders from its amazing beaches, wetlands, wildlife, sprawling golf courses, culinary dining, waterfront bars and cafés, vibrant nightlife, and seasonal entertainment.
+Those looking to move to this community may find that living costs are well worth the lifestyle.
+Whether you're looking for waterfront real estate or gated homes, Naples promises the lifestyle you want.